Calvary Episcopal Church (Americus, Georgia): History

-The parish was established in Americus, Georgia in 1864 as the second attempt by the Episcopal Church to establish a presence in the city.
+The parish was established in Americus, Georgia in 1864 as the second attempt by the Episcopal Church at a presence in the city.
 In 1869, Bishop John W. Beckwith presided over the placement of the cornerstone for the first church house.
-In 1905, Reverend James Bolan Lawrence became rector of the parish, a position he would hold until 1947.
+In 1905, the Reverend James Bolan Lawrence became rector of the parish, a position he would hold until 1947.
 In 1910, the church hosted the annual convention for the Episcopal Diocese of Georgia.
 In March 1919, construction began on the current building, built on the same location as the original building.
 The architect in charge of the building's design was noted ecclesiastical architect Ralph Adams Cram.
 The building was completed in 1921.

 In 2000, major renovations were completed on the building.
 In 2014, the Georgia Historical Society erected a Georgia historical marker commemorating the history of the church.
 In 2017, the church and the nearby Lee Street Bridge were placed on the Georgia Trust for Historic Preservation's list of Places in Peril due to concerns regarding the replacement of the Lee Street Bridge with a larger bridge that could negatively affect the historicity of the area.
 These concerns were later satiated, as the replacement bridge was the same height as the previous bridge.